Wisdom Teeth Scottsville, VA

 To remove a wisdom tooth, your dentist first needs to numb the area around the tooth with a local anesthetic.
 Your dentist can use additional medication to safely sedate you during the extraction if you are feeling nervous about the procedure.
 Since the impacted tooth may still be under the gums and imbedded in your jaw bone, your dentist will need to remove a portion of the covering bone to extract the tooth.
 To minimize the amount of bone that is removed with the tooth, your dentist will often “section” your wisdom tooth so that each piece can be removed through a small opening in the bone.

 Once your wisdom teeth have been extracted, the healing process begins.
 Healing time varies depending on the degree of difficulty related to the extraction.
-Your dentists, Dr. Willis, Dr. Magid or Dr. Patel will let you know what to expect and will provide instructions for a comfortable, efficient healing process.
+Your dentists, Dr. Willis or Dr. Akriti will let you know what to expect and will provide instructions for a comfortable, efficient healing process.